Hadto note

 Chapter 3 of Keet’s book sharpens an operational instinct: every formal system gives you some kinds of power and imposes some kinds of limits.

 That trade-off matters at Hadto.
 We are building repeatable business infrastructure, not bespoke research environments.
-When we model a domain, we need to know not only what would be ideal in theory, but what can be supported in a live system that operators and apprentices can actually use.
+The model has to support a live system that operators and apprentices can actually use without guessing where the software is certain and where a person still has to decide.

 Practical questions they force